Halloween at Home!

 Movie Night: Enjoy a night of family-friendly frights with a movie.
 Some of our favorites include: “Scoob!,” “The Addams Family,” “Hocus Pocus,” “Goosebumps” or “Hotel Transylvania.”
 If your kids have aged out of loving the cute creepers, try a blast from the past with the horror films of the ’70s and ’80s, like “Friday the 13th” or “Halloween.”

-If you’re a fan of the “Goosebumps” movies and book series, check out these STEM activities and cards from Scholastic.
+- If you’re a fan of the “Goosebumps” movies and book series, check out these activities from Scholastic.
 Don’t lose your place in your favorite scary story with these Corner Bookmarks with instructions from Easy Peasy and Fun.

 In the Kitchen: Create sweet treats and ghoulish gobbles for a distressingly delightful time in the kitchen: